italonascimento/lemni/docs/docs/quick-start/handling-events.md

 In the above exemple, if we click on the first button, the `SynteticEvent` will be emited by the `firstAction` stream, as we're using `emitter.emit`.

-If we click on the second button, though, the `SynteticEvent` will be discarted and `secondAction` will emit `undefined`.
+If we click on the second button, though, the `SynteticEvent` will be discarted and `secondAction` will emit `undefined`, as `emitter.signal` just *signals* an event occurred.

-Then, if we click on the third button, the `SynteticEvent` will be discarted and `thirdAction` will emit the constant value `2`.
+Then, if we click on the third button, the `SynteticEvent` will be discarted and `thirdAction` will emit the constant value `2`, as passed to `emitter.emitValue`.